ZixinIsabelDeng/object-oriented_programming_java/README.md

 ## Authors

-[Your Name]
+Zixin Deng

 ## Acknowledgments

-The assignments were part of the curriculum for the Object-Oriented Programming course at [Your School Name].
+The assignments were part of the curriculum for the Object-Oriented Programming.
 Thanks to the course instructors for providing guidance and support throughout the course.

 ## Version History